 Certificate programs in natural health may be overviews that are geared towards those starting a career in the field.
 Other certifications are for practitioners who want to become versed in a specific natural health practice, such as massage, reflexology or herbology.
 Programs, including distance options, can take anywhere from 6 weeks to 3 years to complete.
 Most programs do not have prerequisites and generally only require the student to submit an application.
+Distance learning options are also available.

 Certificate in Natural Health